B.A., Wesleyan University

 Ph.D., University of Pennsylvania

-Domenic Vitiello helps lead the Community and Economic Development concentration.
-He teaches courses on strategic planning, food systems, immigration, and urban history.
+Domenic Vitiello teaches courses on community development, food systems, immigration, and urban and planning history.
 He also teaches for Penn's Urban Studies Program (http://urban.ssc.upenn.edu/) and is a senior fellow of Penn's Center for Public Health Initiatives (http://www.cphi.upenn.edu/).

 Trained as a planner and historian, Domenic's research focuses on community and economic development institutions, migration, and urban agriculture.
 His historical scholarship includes books on the economic development and decline of Philadelphia.
 He has published articles in the Journal of the American Planning Association, Journal of Planning History, Journal of Urban History, Planning Perspectives, and Progressive Planning, as well as book chapters on community development and planning history.